Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Atomic Flows

 We can single out three features of atomic flows that, in general, and not just in this work, help in designing normalisation procedures:

 \begin{enumerate} \item Atomic flows conveniently express the topological structure of atom occurrences in a proof.
-This is especially useful for defining the `simple form' of proofs, in Definition~\ref{DefSimpleForm}. \item Atomic flows provide for an efficient way to control substitutions for atom occurrences in derivations.
-This is especially useful for defining the `cut-free form' of proofs, in Definition~\ref{DefNorm}. \item We can define graph rewriting systems over atomic flows that control normalisation procedures on derivations.
-This could be used for obtaining the `analytic form' of proofs, as we do in Theorem~\ref{ThNormAn}. \end{enumerate} Our aim now is to quickly and informally provide the necessary notions about atomic flows, especially concerning aspects \eqref{ItemUseTop} and \eqref{ItemUseSubst} above.
-Although the feature \eqref{ItemUseNorm} of atomic flows did help us in obtaining proofs in analytic form, we estimate that formally introducing the necessary machinery is unjustified in this paper.
+This is especially useful for defining a certain `simple form' of proofs (Definition~\ref{DefSimpleForm}). \item Atomic flows provide for an efficient way to control substitutions for atom occurrences in derivations.
+This helps us to define the cut-free form of proofs (Definition~\ref{DefNorm}). \item We can define graph rewriting systems over atomic flows that control normalisation procedures on derivations.
+This can be used to control a further refinement of the normalisation procedure (Theorem~\ref{ThNormAn}). \end{enumerate} Our aim now is to quickly and informally provide the necessary notions about atomic flows, especially concerning aspects \eqref{ItemUseTop} and \eqref{ItemUseSubst} above.
+Although the feature \eqref{ItemUseNorm} of atomic flows, namely graph rewriting systems of flows, did help us in obtaining proofs in normal form, we estimate that formally introducing the necessary machinery is unjustified in this paper.
 In fact, given our limited needs here, we can operate directly on derivations, without the intermediate support of atomic flows.
 Nonetheless, being aware of the underlying atomic-flow methods is useful for the reader who wishes to further investigate this matter.
 So, we informally provide, in Section~\ref{SectNorm}, enough material to make the connection with the atomic-flow techniques that are fully developed in \cite{GuglGund:07:Normalis:lr}.

-We obtain one atomic flow from each derivation by tracing all its atom occurrences and by keeping track of their creation and destruction (in identity/cut and weak\-en\-ing/co\-weak\-en\-ing instances), their duplication (in contraction/cocontraction instances) and their duality (in identity/cut instances).
+We obtain one atomic flow from each derivation by tracing all its atom occurrences and by keeping track of their creation and destruction (in identity/cut and weak\-en\-ing/co\-weak\-en\-ing instances), their duplication (in contraction/cocontraction) and their duality (in identity/cut).
 Technically, atomic flows are directed graphs of a special kind, but it is more intuitive to consider them as diagrams generated by composing \emph{elementary atomic flows} that belong to one of seven kinds.